wavemotion-dave/DS994a/README.md

 * TI Speech Module is not fully supported.
 Games that rely on the module will still play fine - and many of the classic games have speech samples built into the emulator and will play and sound just as you remember them (e.g. Alpiner, Parsec, Moonmine, etc)
 * MBX-only games (Championship Baseball, I'm Hiding and Terry's Turtle Adventures) will not run as the full MBX system is not emulated (other MBX-optional titles with 1K of RAM work fine: e.g. Bigfoot, Superfly, etc).
 * Dragon's Lair 8MB demo will load and run but the sound sampling is not fast enough on the handheld to render the direct sound output.
+* TI-Writer does not run properly.
+Unknown cause.

 File Types Supported :